-This course offers a brief review of stoichiometry and the treatment of experimental data, then focuses on the modern view of atomic structure, theories of bonding and molecular structure, organic chemistry including nomenclature, conformation of alkanes, substitution reactions, addition reactions and oxidation/reduction reactions.
-A practical laboratory component (requiring good manual dexterity) is an integral part of the course.
+This course offers a brief review of stoichiometry and the treatment of experimental data, then focuses on the modern view of atomic structure, theories of bonding and molecular structure, kinetics, organic chemistry including nomenclature, conformation of alkanes and substitution reactions.
+A practical laboratory component is an integral part of the course.

 1. Introduction and Review